-(2) Covered employee payroll shown represents Compensation Earnable and Pensionable Compensation.
-Only Compensation Earnable and Pensionable Compensation that would possibly go into the determination of retirement benefits are included.
+(3) For fiscal year 2017, covered payroll represents Compensation Earnable and Pensionable Compensation and is defined as the payroll on which contributions to the pension plan are based.
+For fiscal year 2016, covered payroll was referred to as covered-employee payroll and only Compensation Earnable and Pensionable Compensation that would go into the determination of retirement benefits was included.